-The Council groups are well-suited in all settings where boys live and gather: schools, after school programs, community youth groups and projects, juvenile justice settings, recreational programs, foster care services, mentoring projects, faith organizations, outdoor and adventure learning, camps, mental health programs.
+Where It Works The Council groups are well-suited in all settings where boys live and gather: schools, after school programs, community youth groups and projects, juvenile justice settings, recreational programs, foster care services, mentoring projects, faith organizations, outdoor and adventure learning, camps, mental health programs.

 "The state of American manhood is not a healthy one.
 The economy of the United States has continued to produce new jobs between 1950 and 2000, but these have not been the traditional male jobs.
 They have been jobs in private sector service providing industries.
 The best paying jobs require not strength but skills acquired in higher education.
 About 25 -30 % of men seem to get this message because they earn college degrees.
 The remaining men do not appear to understand this clear message from the labor market.
 The traditional jobs are gone or dying out and unlikely to return.
 The first great challenge in preparing boys for manhood is to convey this message and engage boys in learning."